tmfarrell/tmfarrell.github.io/_posts/2022-07-28-re_right_it.md

 > To count as proper YODA, your market data must come with some skin in the game.

-### Pretotypes vs Prototype

-Use "pretotypes" to gather your own data and validate.
-Pretotypes validate the idea and value, prototypes validate feasibility.
+"Pretotypes" vs prototypes: pretotypes validate the idea and its value, prototypes validate feasibility

 > Pretotyping can play key role in validating our idea.
 >